Moshe Cohen-Eliya

-Moshe Cohen-Eliya (born 1967) is an Israeli attorney and a professor of constitutional law and the President of the College of Law and Business.
-Prior to his service as the President, he was the dean of the law school at the College (2010-2015).
-He is the founder and was the editor-in-chief of the journal Law & Ethics of Human Rights (2007-2012).
+Moshe Cohen-Eliya (משה כהן-אליה; born 1967) is an Israeli attorney and a professor of constitutional law at the College of Law and Business.

 As an attorney for the Association for Civil Rights in Israel, he drafted the bill, "Prohibition of Discrimination in Products, Services and Entry into Places of Entertainment and Public Places Law, 2000" and represented the petitioners in the High Court of Justice case 6055/95, Sagi Zemach v. the Minister of Defense.

 Biography

 Moshe Cohen-Eliya was born in Haifa, Israel in 1967.
+His parents were of Iraqi-Jewish and Syrian-Jewish descent.
 He was married to author Iris Eliya-Cohen and is the father of four.
 In 1993, he received his LLB (summa cum laude) from the Hebrew University, Law Faculty in Jerusalem and completed his internship under the direction of Adv.
 Nili Arad, the director of the High Court of Justice Division, in the State Prosecutor's Office.

-In 1995, Cohen-Eliya completed his LLM in human rights at American University and in 1996, with his return to Israel, was accepted to the direct- PhD Program in the Hebrew University, Law Faculty.
+He completed his LLM in human rights at American University in 1995.
+Returning to Israel in 1996, he was accepted into the direct- PhD Program in the Hebrew University Law Faculty.
 He wrote his dissertation on "The Limitation Clauses in the Israeli Basic Laws".

 During the years 1994-1996, Cohen-Eliya was an attorney for the Association for Civil Rights in Israel.
 Among other things, he drafted the bill "Prohibition of Discrimination in Products, Services and Entry into Places of Entertainment and Public Places Law", which was enacted into law in 2000.
 In addition, in 1999 with Adv.
 Dan Yakir, he represented the petitioners in HCJ Sagi Zemach, a precedent setting case.
 The Israel Supreme Court held for the first time that the provision in the Military Rule Law permitting the detention of a soldier for 96 hours before being brought before a judge, violates the soldier's right to liberty—which is protected under the Basic Law: Human Dignity and Liberty—and as such this provision is void.
 This was the first time the Israeli Supreme Court voided an Act of the Knesset because it violated the rights protected in the Basic Law: Human Dignity and Freedom.